Kentucky governor pardons man sentenced to life for sexually abusing stepdaughter, 6

 Hurt was released from the Kentucky State Reformatory on Friday.

 The paper reported that a spokesman for the Commonwealth’s Attorney Tom Wine said there were issues “raised during those post-conviction matters that make it easy to understand why the governor would question the validity of the conviction.”
+An after-hours email from Fox News to Bevin's office was not immediately returned.

 Bevin conceded in his reelection bid against Democrat Andy Beshear earlier this month after the initial vote results were deemed too close to call.
 Bevin said during a news conference in Frankfort that he was conceding because he wanted "what is best for Kentucky."